DataDog/hiring-engineers/answers.md

 ![tags screenshot](/screenshots/datadog_host_tags.png)

-- Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 - Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
 ``` python
 # mycheck.py